 Actually, I would like to start off by saying how not to remove them.

 Do not squash it with your nail!
-Remember that they can regenerate itself.
+Remember that they can regenerate themselves.
 In some ways, Hydra is, for lack of a better term, immortal.
 Yes, you have heard me right.

 So damaging them is simply counterproductive.